 Switchback is an online publication of the MFA in Writing Program at the University of San Francisco.
 We are a biannual journal because that’s about all we can handle.
 We generally open submissions for a few months at a time, then catch our breath while we put together the issue.
-So check back in with us if you’re unsure of when we’re reading and when we’re resting.
+Right now we're accepting submissions for Switchback Issue 22, to be published in Fall 2015.

-To be considered for our spring issue, you must have submitted your work no later than midnight (PST) on Saturday, January 31, 2015.
+To be considered for our spring issue, you must have submitted your work no later than 11:59pm (PST) on Monday, August 31, 2015.

 General Guidelines OR Things You’ll Want to Know about Us Quickly

 1. We only consider previously unpublished works.
 No exceptions.
 Thank you.

 2. We do not accept submissions via email or postal service.
 You can submit your work to us through Submittable.
 If you run into any technical difficulties in uploading your submission, please contact us at email@example.com.

 3. We do accept simultaneous submissions; however, we ask that you notify us as soon as humanly possible if your work is accepted elsewhere.
 If you’re exclusively submitting work to us, we appreciate the thought.

 4. If you’re submitting prose, please limit your submission to one story or essay at a time.
 And make sure your work clocks in at or under 7500 words.
 We won't consider any prose pieces over 7500 words.
 Period.
 Sorry, but dem's the breaks.

 5. If you’re submitting poetry, please submit to us no more than three poems.
 We like things in threes: Olympic medals, wishes, Cerberus heads, jazz ensembles.
 We don’t like things in fours, except when it comes to lists of things in threes.